rahafalhuzali/Luxury-Ocean-Cruise-Management-System/README.md

 # Luxury Ocean Cruise Management System

-This project is a **Java-based application** designed to reduce the manual workload involved in managing luxury ocean cruises.
-The system efficiently handles **customers, bookings, timetables**, and other related functionalities.
-The application is built on **object-oriented programming principles** and provides a menu-based system for managing core operations.
+This project is a **Java-based application** designed to streamline and automate the management of luxury ocean cruises.
+The system efficiently handles **ships, cruises, passengers**, and other related functionalities.
+Built using **object-oriented programming principles**, it provides a menu-based interface for managing core operations.

 ---